RaspAP/raspap-docs/docs/network-devices.md

 Be aware, that the name of modems can not be changed.
 The reason is, that the device name `ppp0` is directly coupled with the required system services.

+Your modem device does not show up?
+In this case its not recognized by Raspian, or it has not been switched into modem mode by usb_modeswitch (https://wiki.ubuntuusers.de/USB_ModeSwitch/).

 ## Mobile Data Adapter with build in Router
 Mobile data USB devices, which provide router functionality will usually show up as a ethernet device (e.g. `eth1`).
 This implies, that the device has to be pre-configured to work without a PIN for the SIM card and without login data, This usually can be done via the browser based administration interface on any computer.